MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/build-progressive-web-apps.md

     :::image type="content" source="media/progressive-web-apps/enable-pwa.png" alt-text="Enable PWA capability from portals Studio." :::

-## Customize PWA settings
+## Brand your app

-You can change the PWA app name, starting page, color, and more using the customization option.
+You can create your own branded app by customizing your PWA by changing the app name, starting page, color, and more using the customization option.
 To customize PWA settings for your portal:

 1. In portals Studio, select **Progressive web app**.